AWARD Shortlist 2010

 Incredible Edible: Community Horticulture – United Kingdom

 In Todmorden, kindness grew as people connected through food.
 Food was shared fairly, and random vandalism decreased.
 Hundreds of townspeople who had begun by helping themselves advanced towards self-sufficiency.
-Local food sales rose 46%.
+Local food sales rose by 46%.
 Two social enterprises started: Incredible Food Hub to raise fish, fruit and vegetables at a school; and Incredible Edible Growing Ltd. to provide horticulture training.
 This wave has spread to some 33 towns across the country: “We have learned to believe in each other and have faith in the power of small actions”

 Katosi Women Development Trust (KWDT): Rainwater Harvesting – Uganda